 So if you've tried to read a map whilst running over rough terrain as fast as you can, at the same time making route choice decisions and checking the landscape for features, without getting lost or falling over, then you've experience the thrill of orienteering!

 DUOC is the orienteering club for Durham University.
 DUOC runs weekly training sessions around Durham as well as regularly attending local events throughout the year.
-We'll also take part in several more high profile events - often in the Lakes or one of the National Championships as well as the Edinburgh Big Weekend in January and BUCS lter in the spring term which this year is based at Oxford University.
+We'll also take part in several more high profile events - often in the Lakes or one of the National Championships as well as the Edinburgh Big Weekend in January and BUCS lter in the spring term which this year is based at Edinburgh University.
 Part of Team Durham, we compete at BUCS every year, and in 2016 secured 4th place at the event held by Bristol University.
 We are a small group of approximately 25 members from all years and courses and levels of experience at the university.

 We're a really friendly club (there will be regular socials throughout the year too!) and so don't hesitate to come and give orienteering a try at one of our training sessions whether youve loads of prior experience or none - all you need is stuff your happy to run in, a spare warm layer and some enthusiasm!

 See our calendar to find out what we're up to.